 13. Rebecca Atwood: Living With Pattern

-Textile designer Rebecca Atwood wrote this book to showcase the art of mixing and layering patterns.
-She provides inspirations and tips to help any design enthusiast properly work with patterns, get great designs, and transform their home decor from average to extraordinary.
+Textile designer Rebecca Atwood wrote this book to showcase the art of blending and layering patterns.
+She provides inspiration and tips to help any design enthusiast properly work with patterns, get great designs, and transform their home decor from average to extraordinary.